luminousbinary/luminousbinary/README.md

 -->

-- 🔭 I’m currently working on complex stuffs
+- 🔭 I’m currently working frontend and backend.
-- 🌱 I’m currently learning Nestjs, Python, C# and PHP
+- 🌱 I’m currently working with Nestjs, Python.
-- 👯 I’m looking to collaborate on any project tackling real world problem
+- 👯 I’m looking to collaborate on any project tackling real world problem (ideally in finance, education or security)
-- 🤔 I’m looking for help with collaboration
+- 🤔 I’m looking for someone to collaborate with.
 - 📫 How to reach me: coming soon
-- 😄 Pronouns: He, Him, Hers because I'm always hers,
+- 😄 Pronouns: He, Him, Her's because I'm always hers,
-- ⚡ Fun fact: I love pets, especialy if they fly
+- ⚡ Fun fact: I love pets, especialy the one that fly

 <details>